ballerina-platform/module-ballerina-auth/examples/banking-accounts-service/README.md

 ## Testing

-We can run the 'API Gateway' that we developed above, in our local environment.
+You can run the 'API Gateway' that we developed above, in our local environment.
-In order to run this serice you need to setup prerequisite of Ballerina.
+In order to run this service you need to setup prerequisite of Ballerina.
 You can refer documentation [here](https://ballerina.io/learn/get-started/)

 Now, navigate to [`examples`](../) directory and execute the following command.